tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   neuron = Sequential()
   ```

-* The `neuron` variable will store the architecure of our model.
+* The `neuron` variable will store the architecture of our model.

 * The next step is to add the first layer of our neural network using the `add()` method and the `Dense()` class.